-That won’t help you if each of your departments or work groups only manage risk and compliance in their specific corner of your firm.
+That won’t help you if each of your departments or workgroups only manages risk and compliance in their specific corner of your firm.
 In a report on risk management and compliance conducted by the Chartered Institute of Managed Accountants, it was noted that when risk was monitored in individual divisions, overall risk developed unchecked.

 Prevent the negative impact of siloed departments on your compliance adherence by directly tying your risk and compliance management to operational performance.
 Risk management, and compliance, need to be seen as a necessity by all employees at all levels within your firm.

 3 – Failure to monitor the annual review process:

 That amazing compliance program created 5 years ago when your investment advisory firm first formed may have been amazing then, but laws and regulations change year to year, and your program needs to be updated.